 Suburb sales reports give you:

-- build year, wall and roof type eg brick/tile.
+- Build year, wall and roof type, example: brick / tile.

 Suburb sales reports are useful to:

 - Find sale prices for properties sold in any suburb